 2. Financial Cost: Therapy sessions can be costly, particularly if insurance coverage is limited or unavailable.
 The financial burden of therapy may strain couples’ budgets, adding to existing stressors.

-3. Unwillingness to Change: Therapy is most effective when both partners are willing to actively participate and engage in the process of self-reflection and growth.
+3. Unwillingness to Change: Therapy is most effective when both partners are willing to actively participate and hire in the process of self-reflection and growth.
 Resistance to change or unwillingness to address underlying issues may hinder progress in therapy.

 Advantages: